dsavransky/EXOSIMS/documentation/concepts.rst

 The integration time is typically calculated as the amount of time needed to reach a particular :term:`SNR` with some optical system for a particular :math:`\Delta\mathrm{mag}`.
 We can invert this relationship (either analytically or numerically, depending on the optical system model), to compute the largest possible :math:`\Delta\mathrm{mag}` that can be achieved by our instrument on a given star for a given integration time.
 Since the instrument's performance typically varies with angular separation, we end up with a different :math:`\Delta\mathrm{mag}_\mathrm{max}` for every angular separation even if using a single integration time.

 Thus, single-visit completeness is directly a function of integration time.
-The relationship is not necessarily invertible, as completeness is strictly bounded (by unity), meaning that completeness will saturate for some value of integration time.
+The relationship is not always invertible, as completeness is strictly bounded (by unity), meaning that completeness will saturate for some value of integration time.
 Completeness is also not guaranteed to saturate at unity, for two possible reasons:

 #.
 The projected :term:`IWA` and/or :term:`OWA` for a given star may lie within the bounds of all possible orbit geometries for the selected planet population, such that the maximum obscurational completeness is less than 1.
 #.
 The optical system model may include a noise floor, such that SNR stops increasing with additional integration time past some point.
 In this case, :math:`\Delta\mathrm{mag}_\mathrm{max}` will saturate at the noise floor integration time, leading to a maximum photometric completeness of less than 1.